Oscar Orbos: Debate host

 In late 1998, Orbos was offered by Menardo Jimenez, president of GMA Network to host an open debate program for TV.
 As a friend of Jimenez, he accepted the offer and was paired with Economics professor Solita Monsod, known as "Mareng Winnie."
 Debate with Mare at Pare became a prominent interactive and open talk show in the Philippines.

 Private life

 His brother, Fr.
-Agerico "Jerry" Orbos, SVD, is a popular Catholic priest who regularly appears on Sunday TV healing Masses.
+Agerico "Jerry" Orbos, SVD, is a popular Catholic priest.
 His other brother, Thomas "Tim" Orbos served as the acting chairman and General Manager of the Metropolitan Manila Development Authority.

 Professor Solita Monsod, his co-host in Debate with Mare at Pare, also served as his godmother during his wedding.